-Furthermore, the Liaison Council for Preventing Transfer of Criminal Proceeds and Prevention of Damage by Anti-social Forces in Real Estate Business is working to secure effective implementation of the Act on Prevention of Transfer of Criminal Proceeds, including information-sharing efforts.
-For example, this council arranged an agreement on business operators' developing a management system to prevent misuse for ML/TF and damage by anti-social forces, and distributes leaflets about announcements and education.
+Furthermore, the Liaison Council for Preventing Transfer of Criminal Proceeds and Prevention of Damage by Anti-social Forces in Real Estate Business is working to secure effective implementation of the Act on Prevention of Transfer of Criminal Proceeds.
+For example, this council arranged an agreement on business operators' developing a management system to prevent misuse for ML/TF and damage by anti-social forces, and distributes leaflets about announcements and education continuously.
+Furthermore, the council continuously follows the status of FATF's consideration of AML/CFT measures, exchange and share information among members of the council, and respond to FATF mutual evaluation of Japan.

-The following are recognized as examples of risk assessment and of efforts to implement the risk-based approach taken by business operators:
+The following are recognized as examples of efforts to implement the risk-based approach taken by business operators:

-- Cases where information on transactions with customers for whom transactions were cancelled or transactions were not performed for any reason in the past placed into a database for employees in the company to share and, if any subsequent transactions with such customers occur, measures are taken to strengthen customer management or to reject those transactions - A case where, in order not to overlook transactions with Anti-social Forces, an operator independently prepares a checklist on the characteristics of speech and behavior of anti-social forces and utilizes the checklist for customer management
+- Cases where information on transactions with customers for whom transactions were cancelled or transactions were not performed for any reason in the past placed into a database for employees in the company to share and, if any subsequent transactions with such customers occur, measures are taken to enhanced customer due diligence or to reject those transactions - A case where, in order not to overlook transactions with Anti-social Forces, an operator independently prepares a checklist on the characteristics of speech and behavior of anti-social forces and utilizes the checklist for customer due diligence